 The Classification Office does not consult with stakeholders over every publication it classifies.
 However, you can identify who you think the stakeholders in a publication would be and then explore the likely impact of the classification decision on them.
 Often reading the written reasons for a classification decision will help with this.
 Written decisions on most films are available from the Information Unit.
 The exception is films classified prior to 1994 and films that have been cross-rated by the Film and Video Labelling Body (most G, PG and M films).
 As a matter of policy, we will post written decisions on R18 or banned publications to your parents or teachers on request and they can hand them on.

-To explore the significance of censorship for New Zealand society, you need to understand how censorship works.
-For a film to be given a restricted classification, it must in some way describe, depict, express or deal with one or more of the following things: sex, horror, crime, cruelty or violence.
+To explore the significance of classification for New Zealand society, you need to understand how classification works.
+For a film to be given a restricted classification, it must in some way describe, depict, express or deal with one or more of the following things: sex, horror, crime, cruelty, violence, offensive language or dangerous imitable conduct.
 Not only must it deal with these things, it must do so in a way that if the film was to be classified as unrestricted (available to anyone) there would be a likelihood of injury to the public good.
 The reasons for restricting the film must be sufficiently strong to restrict New Zealanders' freedom of expression as laid out in section 14 of the Bill of Rights Act 1990.